← MANAGING AGENTS

 Considering a building managed by Orsid?

 Orsid's Manhattan properties include some of the city's most prominent addresses — Central Park West, Riverside Drive, Tudor City, Greenwich Village.
-Their top violators, however, tell a different story: 1330 Fifth Avenue (119 violations) and 1325 Fifth Avenue (86 violations) are East Harlem buildings that together account for over 16% of the firm's total violations.
-The Queens portfolio includes 164-20 Highland Avenue (41 violations) and 84-10 153 Avenue (32 violations).
-The pattern suggests that Orsid performs well in high-value Manhattan neighborhoods but struggles with buildings in less affluent areas — the same dynamic visible across the industry, but concentrated here across two distinct borough profiles.
+Their top violators, however, tell a different story: 1330 Fifth Avenue (119 violations) and 1325 Fifth Avenue (88 violations) are East Harlem buildings that together account for more than 15% of the firm's total Class C violations.
+The Queens cluster surfaces several of the next-worst buildings — 164-20 Highland Avenue (41 violations) and 84-10 153 Avenue (38 violations).
+The pattern suggests that the firm's most hazardous buildings concentrate in less affluent neighborhoods, a dynamic visible across the industry.

 If you are considering an Orsid-managed building, the neighborhood within the portfolio matters enormously.
 An Upper West Side co-op managed by Orsid is a very different proposition from a Jamaica, Queens property managed by the same firm.
 For any building, request the specific violation history, the most recent financial audit, and the current reserve fund balance as a percentage of the building's replacement cost.
 The firm-level average can mask wide building-to-building variation.